JimKing100/PrivacyHistos/README.md

 ## (3) Basic Example

-The Basic example uses a small sample input to demonstrate the use of the five functions.
+The Basic example is located in the examples directory in the 1_basic directory.
+The python file is main.py.
+It uses a small sample of data to demonstrate the use of the five functions.

-#### Formatted Ground Truth
+#### Basic Formatted Ground Truth

 The first five rows of the **ground_truth_test.csv** are shown below: